Judith Chalmers: Career

-Chalmers began broadcasting for the BBC when she was only 13, after being selected for BBC Northern Children's Hour by producer Trevor Hill.
+Chalmers began broadcasting for the BBC when she was 13, after being selected for BBC Northern Children's Hour by producer Trevor Hill.
 Her younger sister Sandra, who was later editor of Woman's Hour, also performed on Children's Hour.
-Chalmers presented many programmes from Manchester, including Children's Television Club which later metamorphosed into Blue Peter based in London.
+Chalmers presented many programmes from Manchester, including Children's Television Club, which later developed into Blue Peter based in London.
 She spent some time at secretarial college in Manchester in the early 1950s.

-In the 1960s, Chalmers presented two major BBC radio programmes: Family Favourites and Woman's Hour.
+In the 1960s, Chalmers presented two major BBC radio programmes: Family Favourites, and Woman's Hour.
 She also appeared as the original Susan in The Clitheroe Kid, and was a foil for Ken Dodd in his radio show.
 Chalmers presented ballroom dancing competition programme Come Dancing for the BBC from 1961 to 1965.

-During the 1970s, Chalmers regularly presented ITV's daytime magazine programme Good Afternoon and its successors, which included Afternoon Plus and A Plus.
-She started presenting ITV's holiday programme Wish You Were Here? in 1974 and continued in this role until 2003, initially working alongside Chris Kelly, and later with John Carter.
+During the 1970s, Chalmers regularly presented ITV's daytime magazine programme Good Afternoon, and its successors, including Afternoon Plus, and A Plus.
+She began presenting ITV's holiday programme Wish You Were Here? in 1974 and continued in the role until 2003.

-In the 1980s Chalmers was a regular host of the Miss World contest on ITV, also presenting the associated UK beauty pageants such as Miss United Kingdom and the British Beauty Championships.
-Chalmers presented BBC Radio 2's mid-morning show from 1990 to 1992, taking over from Ken Bruce, who took over the show again following Chalmers's departure from the station in 1992.
+In the 1980s, Chalmers was a regular host of the Miss World contest on ITV, and also presented associated UK beauty pageants such as Miss United Kingdom.
+Chalmers presented BBC Radio 2's mid-morning show from 1990 to 1992, taking over from Ken Bruce, who returned to the programme following her departure in 1992.

-In 2001, Chalmers appeared on Lily Savage's Blankety Blank.
-She took part in an episode of the BBC Two series Celebrity Antiques Road Trip, with her son Mark, in 2013.
+In 2013, Chalmers took part in an episode of the BBC Two series Celebrity Antiques Road Trip, with her son, Mark.
+Her television appearances in later years included contributions to shows such as Good Morning Britain, and Lorraine.
+Chalmers also took part in Channel 5's Celebrity Taste of Italy.

-Her television appearances in later years have been limited to short spots on chat show programmes such as Good Morning Britain, Lorraine and Graham Norton's chat shows.
-In 2017, Chalmers took part in Channel 5's Celebrity Taste of Italy.
+In 2022, at the age of 86, Chalmers was appointed Heathrow Express's new chief smile officer, a role intended to keep travellers happy.

-In 2022, at the age of 86, Chalmers was appointed Heathrow Express's new chief smile officer.
+Personal life and death

-Personal life
+Chalmers was married to sports commentator Neil Durden-Smith from 1964 until her death.
+The couple had two children, including television presenter Mark Durden-Smith, and six grandchildren.

-Chalmers has been married to sports commentator Neil Durden-Smith since 1964.
-The couple live in north London and have two children, including television presenter Mark Durden-Smith.
-Chalmers has six grandchildren.
+She was appointed an OBE in 1994.

-Chalmers was appointed an OBE in 1994.
+Chalmers died of complications from Alzheimer's disease at her home on 21 May 2026, aged 90.